NidhiSalian/MachineLearning--DOTA2/README.md

 Files included :
   1. The output.csv file that holds data about previous match records
-  2. The flask web application(mlproject.zip) that contains all the templates and code files
+  2. The flask web application(FlaskWebApp.zip) that contains all the templates and code files

 NOTE: